 Ahmed will soon go on a one-year assignment with MSF as a Personnel Administration Manager, where he will be responsible for all administrative and legal human resources (HR) issues in his assignment country.
 He has a total of five years' professional experience in the private sector, however only three of these were in the 'same' HR role (prior to this, he worked in recruitment, which is only a very small part of what his MSF position will entail).
 He also spent eight months working internationally on a field project for another NGO, doing the same job as he will do for MSF.
-HIS PRIOR EXPERIENCE WILL COUNT AS FOLLOWS: INDEMNITY Kind of experience: NGO field experience Duration 8 months, external NGO Counted at rate x50% Qualifying experience 4 months 12 months (maximum indem nity period) - 4 months = 8 mont hs indemnity period POSITION IN THE SALARY LEVEL After his indemnity period, Ahmed would enter his salary level (level 2) at midpoint, based on the following experience doing the same job: Kind of experience: Professional experience in the 'same' job Duration Counted at rate Qualifying experience 8 months at MSF, same job x100% 8 months 8 months external NGO, x50% 4 months same job X3070 4 months 36 months external x50% 18 months private sector, same job Total of 30 months' qualifying experience = midpoint of salary level HOW PREVIOUS EXPERIENCE IS TAKEN INTO ACCOUNT See pages 13-14 of this guide for further explanation.
+HIS PRIOR EXPERIENCE WILL COUNT AS FOLLOWS: POSITION IN THE SALARY LEVEL Ahmed would enter his salary level (level 2) at midpoint, based on the following experience doing the same job: Kind of experience: Profession al experience in the 'same' job Duration Counted at rate Qualifying experience 8 months at MSF, same job x100% 8 months 8 months external NGO, same job x50% 4 months 36 months external private sector, same job x50% 18 months Total of 30 months' qualifying experience = midpoint of salary level HOW PREVIOUS EXPERIENCE IS TAKEN INTO ACCOUNT See pages 13-14 of this guide for further explanation.

 Marta is a generalist medical doctor, with five years' experience as a practicing physician in a hospital.
 She has never worked for another NGO.
 Marta will soon go on a one-year assignment with MSF as a Medical Activity Manager, where she will oversee the primary health care services for a project.
 Although she will do some consultations as part of her job, her main responsibilities will be to define, coordinate and monitor the medical activities of the primary health care of an MSF project.
 It will be quite a different role to the full-time clinical work she has been doing until now.
-HIS PRIOR EXPERIENCE WILL COUNT AS FOLLOWS: INDEMNITY Kind of experience: NO GO field experience Duration None Counted at rate Qualifying experience 0 months 12 months (maximum indemnity period) = 12 months indemn ity period POSITION IN THE SALARY LEVEL After her indemnity period, Marta would enter her salary level (level 3) at entry point.
-Kind of experience: Professional experience in the 'same' job Duration 12 months at MSF, same job Counted at rate X100% Qualifying experience 12 months Total of 12 months' qualifying experience = entry point of salary level HOW EXPERIENCE AND LOYALTY INCREASE SALARY See pages 14-15 of this guide for further explanation. - Elements of total pay are provided below.
-You can find the current global salary grid and countries with top ups on our rewards website22. - The home-based top-up amounts used are the average top-up for all applicable countries. - These examples presume no external experience in the position and the staff member started at the entry point of their salary level.
+HIS PRIOR EXPERIENCE WILL COUNT AS FOLLOWS: POSITION IN THE SALARY LEVEL Marta would enter her salary level (level 3) at entry point.
+Duration Counted at rate Qualifying experience 12 months at MSF, same X100% 12 months job Total of 12 months' qualifying experience = entry point of salary level HOW EXPERIENCE AND LOYALTY INCREASE SALARY See pages 14-15 of this guide for further explanation. - Elements of total pay are provided below.
+You can find the current global salary grid and countries with top ups on our rewards website22. - The home-based top-up amounts used are the average top-up for all applicable countries. • These examples presume no external experience in the position and the staff member started at the entry point of their salary level.
 However, prior experience may mean a staff member starts at the midpoint.

 Bopha works as a Logistics Coordinator with one year's experience in the job.
 In total, she has been an international MSF field staff member for six years (but five of those were in other positions).

+EXPERIENCE

+ONE YEAR

+Experience doing the same job (defines point within salary level)

+SIX YEARS

+MSF field experience (as an MSF internationally mobile staff member (defines loyalty bonus)

+TOTAL PAY

+Global base salary Entry point of level 5 salary Home- based top- up Loyalty 6 years x 2% (entry point of level 5 salary + home-based top-up)

+Total Salary = salary L5 if relevant

++ 12%